rledford/mongoqs/README.md

 - Supports common MongoDB operators
 - Ensures only the configured fields appear in resulting MongoDB filter
 - Supports projections
-- Supports multiple operators within a single field in a query string
+- Supports multiple operators on a single field in a query string
 - Allows one or more aliases for each field
 - Allows default functions that are used to set filters for fields that are missing or invalid
 - Supports safe regex searches